Delen0828/ViewRecovery/STAIRCASE_DESIGN_REPORT.md

 # Stair Casing Implementation Design Report

 ## Executive Summary
-Successfully implemented a 3-up-1-down adaptive stair casing algorithm for the ViewRecover jsPsych experiment.
-The system now allows participants to select a single stimulus type and adjusts difficulty dynamically based on performance.
+Successfully implemented a 3-up-1-down adaptive stair casing algorithm for the ViewRecover jsPsych experiment with 8 difficulty levels.
+The system now allows participants to select a single stimulus type and adjusts difficulty dynamically based on performance across a wider range of difficulty parameters.

 ## Implementation Details